anyaevostinar/anyaevostinar.github.io/classes/201-s26/lab-graphtraversals.md

 c.
 What is the Big-O time complexity of BFS in terms of `V` and `E` based on your analysis?

 ## Exercise 2
 To do the same analysis on depth-first traversal, we need to switch it to being iterative instead of recursive.
 Download this simplified version of the [`DfsSolver` from the reading](GraphSearchLab.kt), along with this graph implementation [`AdjacencyMap.kt`](AdjacencyMap.kt).
-I

 You can switch DFS to being iterative by doing something very similar to HW3 with a stack.
 Within `dfs` create a stack with a `mutableListOf<V>` and refactor the function to place vertices on the stack instead of recursing.
 (You will likely notice that it is extremely similarly structured to BFS with that one key difference!)